pablokimon/REACH-Mastermind/README.md

 # Takeaways

 Even a relatively  simple game where I know the rules can take quite a bit of time to program and requires a good plan and execution.
 Next time I would try to anticipate the need for helper functions to reduce redundant code.
+Also, I wished I had used the word "position" instead of "location" from the outset.